mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/project_design_principles.md

 # Principles
 ## 1. A unique and carefully curated experience
-Stargate does not intend to be a DAW just like any other DAW.
-As a one person development team (with some short-term assistance on cosmetic aspects from others along the way), Stargate must think differently, and provide a unique experience.
+Intuitives does not intend to be a DAW just like any other DAW.
+As a one person development team (with some short-term assistance on cosmetic aspects from others along the way), Intuitives must think differently, and provide a unique experience.
 I hope to attract more developers to the platform, but I have to assume that I will be doing this alone for the foreseeable future, given the specialized knowledge and high barrier to entry to contribute to DAWs